-The FTC reports that some stolen stimulus checks appear to be from nursing home residents.
-Nursing homes in several states have made residents sign over their stimulus checks.
-Other cases involve people committing physical mail theft, like this New York man who stole over $12,000 worth of stimulus checks.
-Some thieves are going as far as stealing stimulus checks from postal trucks.
-The Chicago metro saw multiple postal trucks get broken into in April.
+In May, during the first wave of payments, the Federal Trade Commission (FTC) reported that some stolen stimulus checks appeared to be from nursing home residents.
+Nursing homes in several states made residents sign over their stimulus checks.
+Other cases involved people committing physical mail theft, like this New York man who stole over $12,000 worth of stimulus checks.
+Some thieves went as far as stealing stimulus checks from postal trucks.
+The Chicago metro saw multiple postal trucks get broken into in April 2020.

 - Victims of a stolen stimulus check can go to IDTheft.gov and click “Get Started”

-- On the next page, which is titled “Which statement best describes our situation,” victims should click the line that says “Someone filed a Federal tax return – or claimed an economic stimulus payment – using my information.”
+- On the next paged, which is titled “Which statement best describes our situation,” victims should click the line that says, “Someone filed a Federal tax return – or claimed an economic stimulus payment – using my information.”

 - After the victim answers the questions provided, the page will complete an IRS Identity Theft Affidavit for the victim to submit electronically to the IRS, which can also be downloaded for file keeping